Network, USB, &Tuner Functions

 - IP Control: You can control this AV receiver from a web control

-screen on your Windows PC's web browser.
-The STR-ZA2000ES and your PC must
+screen on your laptop, computer, tablet, or smartphone's web browser.
+The STR-ZA1100ES and your

 be connected to the same home network.

-- IR Input/Outputs: The Sony AV receiver is equipped with
+- IR In/Outs: The Sony AV receiver is equipped with

 one IR input and two IR outputs enabling you to operate